niftools/blender_niftools_addon/docs/development/setup.rst

 .. note::

    * The build enviroment is a tool to standardise development for all NifTools application on Windows
-   * Its purpose is to initialises a command line window with temporary enviromental setting, to avoid PATH variables.
+   * Its purpose is to initialises a command line window with temporary enviromental setting, avoiding bloating PATH.
-   * It reads from a .ini file where non-standard locations path can be defined.
+   * It will attempt to look for supported build utilities which can also be read from an .ini file
    * For more information, read the :file:`README.rst` file provided with the repository.

 **Windows**